EvaMaeRey/everyday_ggplot2_extension/README.md

 </div>

-Heuristics for recognizing ggplot2 extension opportunities:
+To summarize, here are some situations that indicate there might be a ggplot2 extension opportunity:

   - I don’t feel like I’m flying; but usually I do
   - My brain hurts because of the plot I’m trying to build; but usually